-Step 1: You contact the Quality Improvement Organization again and ask for another review.
+Step 1: Contact the Quality Improvement Organization again and ask for another review.

-You must ask for this review within 60 calendar days after the day the Quality Improvement Organization said no to your Level 1 Appeal.
-You can ask for this review only if you stayed in the hospital after the date that your coverage for the care ended.
+You must ask for this review within 60 calendar days after the day the Quality Improvement Organization said no to your Level 1 appeal.
+You can ask for this review only if you stay in the hospital after the date that your coverage for the care ended.